Alemi7523/Alemi7523.github.io/index.md

 to reduce the backtracking.

-Here head north, and again north, to the Generator Room we haven’t been able to access when we came for the Electrizer before.
+Here head north, and again north, to the Generator Room we haven’t been able to access when we came for the Electirizer before.

 Once in the Generator Room, go forward for a scene.
 Regardless of what it may seem, the choice doesn’t matter.